Multistream

 Benefits of Multistream: Why Should You Use Multistreaming?

-Before multistream became popular, if you want to stream one piece of content, the only choice you have is to create a separate stream to each publish destination.
+Before multistream became popular, if you wanted to stream one piece of content, your only choice was to create a separate stream for each publish destination.
 This procedure is cumbersome, repetitive, and time-consuming.

 For content creators, multistreaming is a surefire solution to remove those hefty and repetitive tasks.
 Some benefits of multistreaming are: